Agriculture Sensors List, Benefits of Agriculture Sensors

 Promote sustainable growth:

-We mainly apply agricultural sensors in agricultural monitoring, particularly in water and fertilizer integration systems.
-These sensors are mainly used to monitor the conductivity, pH, and temperature of the mixed fertilizer solution.
-Following this, the data is displayed on an LCD screen and transmitted to the water and fertilizer management system for further processing.
+We mainly use sensors in farming to monitor things.
+This is especially true for water and fertilizer systems.
+These sensors check the conductivity, pH, and temperature of the fertilizer solution.
+Then, the data appears on an LCD screen.

-The sensors for measuring agricultural conductivity and pH are equipped with integrated memory chips.
-They can store historical data for two days (for conductivity sensors) and three days (for pH sensors) respectively.
-They utilize high-precision analog-to-digital conversion and micro-processing technology, offering functions such as data collection and automatic temperature adjustment.
+The sensors that measure agricultural conductivity and pH have built-in memory chips.
+They can store data for two days for conductivity and three days for pH.
+These sensors use precise analog-to-digital conversion and micro-processing technology.
+They can collect data and adjust for temperature automatically.